Thank you for your help keeping families safe and cool.

 In accordance with state law, the fans and air conditioners we provide through our charitable distributions must be new.
 Donate a new fan or air conditioner at any one of the seven St. Vincent de Paul Thrift Stores, specifically for this summer's fan and air conditioner distributions.

-Your support will do more than give your neighbor relief from the heat.
+Your support does more than give a neighbor relief from the heat.

 For your high-risk neighbors, it could save their lives.

 Bringing a newborn home for the first time is a mix of joy and nerves for all new parents.
-For Tasha and Charles (pictured on this page), who were headed home with their newborn at the beginning of July, it was also a moment of fear, with temperatures reaching 90 degrees and humidity at an all-time high.
+For Tasha and Charles, who were headed home with their newborn at the beginning of July, it was also a moment of fear, with temperatures reaching 90 degrees and humidity at an all-time high.

 Worried, the new parents turned to St. Vincent de Paul for assistance.
 "Everyone needs a little help sometimes," said Tasha.
 Because of your generosity, they received a fan and air conditioner to ensure a safe, cool environment for the newest addition to the family.
 Now, mom, dad, baby and the entire family can celebrate new life without worry.